 Why Is Foreign Registration Necessary?

-Registering a foreign LLC is important because it’s legally required to operate as a compliant business, but beyond that, getting your foreign qualification grants you certain rights within the new state.
-The specifics vary from state to state, but generally speaking, failing to foreign qualify your business could have grave consequences.
+Registering a foreign LLC or corporation is important because it’s legally required to operate as a compliant business, but beyond that, getting your foreign qualification grants you certain rights within the new state.
+The specifics vary from state to state but generally speaking, failing to foreign qualify your business could have grave consequences.

 For one, if you’ve received authority to conduct business, you also have access to the state court system.
 If you ever needed to sue someone within the state (or defend yourself from someone suing you), you would be able to do so.
 The courts in a given state are often closed to businesses that have not registered to do business in that state.